-The Dorothy Gondos-Beers Scholarship, in the amount of $2,000, is awarded annually to a deserving student in the Department of History who may use the funds to meet the costs associated with attendance at the University.
+The Dorothy Gondos-Beers Scholarship is awarded annually to an outstanding undergraduate student in the Department of History who may use the funds to meet the costs associated with attendance at the University.

 Conference Support is available through the History Department for undergraduate students.
 Those undergraduates receiving funding from American University for travel to present a paper at a conference may also apply to the Department for additional funds.
 Submit your paper proposal, notice of its acceptance, notice of your AU support, and a projected budget to

 firstname.lastname@example.org with the subject line "UG application for conference travel."

-The Richard and Carol Breitman Endowed Scholarship, in the amount of $5,000, is designed to provide financial support to a graduate student enrolled full-time in the Department of History, who is pursuing his or her doctorate.
-Preference is to be given to students who have focused on European History.
+The Richard and Carol Breitman Endowed Scholarship, is awarded to a graduate student, who is pursuing a PhD, preferably in European history, and performing outstandingly in their studies.
+The purpose of this Fund is to provide financial support to an AU history graduate student.
 This scholarship may be renewed so long as the student remains in good standing and is enrolled full-time.
 Students are nominated by their faculty advisor.

-The Patrick Clendenen Dissertation Scholarship in Women's and Gender History, in the amount of $15,000 and 2 tuition credits, is awarded every spring to one graduate student for support during the upcoming final dissertation writing year.
-This scholarship was established generously by Mary E. Graydon, in honor of Patrick A. Clendenen.
+The Patrick Clendenen Dissertation Fellowship, is awarded every spring to a history graduate student to provide support during the upcoming final dissertation writing year.

 CAS Research/Conference Presentation Support and History Top-Off Research Support are awarded annually to graduate students to support research travel and conference research presentations.
 The Department of History reviews the application after the CAS Dean's Office and may award additional funding.
 Students seeking CAS Research Support should create a budget of trip expenses and detail proposed research.
 Students seeking CAS Conference Support should provide a budget of trip expenses and conference presentation proof.
 Please contact